superlinked/VectorHub/docs/articles/research-agent.md

 print(kernel_agent.process_query("Find papers on quantum computing in last 10 years"))
 ```

-When you run this, the `RetrievalTool` will be activated.
+Running this activates the `RetrievalTool`.
 It will fetch the relevant papers based on both relevance and recency, and return the relevant columns.
 If the returned result includes the summary column (indicating the papers were retrieved from the dataset), it will use those summaries and return them to us.

 ```python
 Query type: retrieval